martexcoin/martexcoin_4x/CONTRIBUTING.md

 can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.

+### Work in Progress Changes and Requests for Comments

+If a pull request is not to be considered for merging (yet), please prefix the title with [WIP] or use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.

+### Address Feedback

+At this stage, one should expect comments and review from other contributors.
+You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.

+Note: Code review is a burdensome but important part of the development process, and as such, certain types of pull requests are rejected.
+In general, if the **improvements** do not warrant the **review effort** required, the PR has a high chance of being rejected.
+It is up to the PR author to convince the reviewers that the changes warrant the review effort, and if reviewers are "Concept NACK'ing" the PR, the author may need to present arguments and/or do research backing their suggested changes.

 Squashing Commits
 ---------------------------
 If your pull request is accepted for merging, you may be asked by a maintainer